alimehr75/Devops_Challanges/uwsgi-task/uwsgi_task.md

 }
 ```
-2. Copy the `/etc/nginx/uwsgi-params` to `/var/www/nginx/gholam-project/gholam`
+2. Copy the `/etc/nginx/uwsgi-params` to `/var/www/nginx/gholam-project/gholam/config`
 </br>

+3. For collect the static params :</br>
+   `python manage.py collectstatis `

-3. Symlink nginx conf of project : </br>
+4. Symlink nginx conf  : </br>
 `ln -s /etc/nginx/sites-available/gholam.conf /etc/nginx/sites-enabled/gholam.conf`
 </br>

-4. Restart the Nginx service: </br>
+5. Restart the Nginx service: </br>
    `systemctl restart nginx.service`
 </br>
-5. Now you can see the django main page via : </br>
+6. Now you can see the django main page via : </br>
 `uwsgi --socket config.sock --module config.wsgi`

-    (far now invoke this in your project dir)
+    **Note**: far now invoke this in your project dir

 ## uWSGI ini for automating the deploy process
-> The ini or conf file id for using that in vassale with emperor or using the other command </br>
+> The ini or conf file is for using it in vassale with emperor or using `uwsgi --ini config-file.ini` </br>
 first this file should be in gholam/config/gholam_uwsgi.ini
 ```
 [uwsgi]